pulp/pulp/docs/sphinx/user-guide/qpid.rst

 Step #8 - Restart services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that the Qpid and pulp configurations have been updated, the corresponding services need to be restarted.
+Now that the Qpid and Pulp configurations have been updated, the corresponding services need to be restarted.

 On the Pulp server: